Wilderness: Shellfish Poisoning, Gastrointestinal

 When to Seek Medical Care

-Seek medical treatment immediately if the person is unable to tolerate oral fluids, if fever is present, or if other concerning symptoms develop.
+Seek medical treatment immediately if the person is unable to tolerate oral fluids, if fever is present, if there is blood in the stool, or if other concerning symptoms develop.

 For all other cases of shellfish poisoning, seek medical treatment as soon as possible.